Itchy Breasts/ Nipples During Pregnancy: Causes And Relief Measures

 Image: Shutterstock

-• Skin striae: According to the National Institutes of Health, skin striae or striae distensae, commonly known as stretch marks, are experienced by about 43% to 88% of all pregnant women, As the baby grows, your skin stretches and the breasts become dry and uncomfortable.
-This is known as skin straie or skin gravidarum which leads to itching.
+• Skin striae: According to the National Institutes of Health, skin striae or skin gravidarum, commonly known as stretch marks, are experienced by about 43% to 88% of all pregnant women.
+As the baby grows, your skin stretches and the breasts become dry and uncomfortable, which can cause itching.
 (8).

 • PUPPP: It may affect about every 1 in 160 pregnancies.
 You might experience itching at the tiny hives or bumps that develop on the skin.
 They are likely to appear on the abdomen and later spread to the extremities, including breasts, buttocks, and thighs (9).
 The chances of getting a PUPPP may be more if you are white, carrying a male baby, are pregnant for the first time, or are carrying twins or triplets (10).